ddnexus/pagy/docs/api/keyset.md

 * The same performance of Keyset
 * Most of the Frontend features

-!!!warning Advanced usage
+!!!warning Advanced usage; no use in APIs

-It requires more effort and resource to setup
+- It requires more effort and resource to setup
-!!!
+- It does not make sense in APIs that don't need UI !!!

 +++ Offset
 !!!success Use Offset pagination with UIs and small DBs

 * You will get all the frontend features
-* You can avoid the slowness by simply limiting the `:max_pages` pages: the users would not browse thousands of records deep into your collection anyway
+* You can reduce the slowness by limiting the `:max_pages` pages

-!!!warning Limited use for APIs
+!!!warning Limited use for APIs; not guaranteed to be accurate in UI

 * Your server will suffer on big data and your API will be slower for no good reasons
 * Not accurate: It can skip or double-show records after insertion and deletions.